ThomasWainstein/SubsidyPilot/README.md

 remain secret and are used only by server-side code and the Python scraper.
 See `.env.example` for a full template.

+## Classification and Simulation Overview

+The project uses a lightweight text classification model to categorize uploaded documents.
+Review corrections are stored as audit records, and parts of the training pipeline run in simulation mode during development.
+For more details and instructions on enabling or disabling the simulation flag, see `CLASSIFICATION_AUDIT_AND_SIMULATION.md`.

 ## 🔥 Selenium 4+ Compliance

 This project maintains **ZERO TOLERANCE** for legacy Selenium WebDriver patterns.
 All code contributions must follow strict compliance rules.